airaria/TextBrewer/README.md

 * For English tasks, the teacher model is [**BERT-base-cased**](https://github.com/google-research/bert).
 * For Chinese tasks, the teacher model is [**RoBERTa-wwm-ext**](https://github.com/ymcui/Chinese-BERT-wwm) released by the Joint Laboratory of HIT and iFLYTEK Research.

 We have tested different student models.
-To compare with public results, the student models are built with standard transformer blocks except BiGRU which is a single-layer bidirectional GRU.
+To compare with public results, the student models are built with standard transformer blocks except for BiGRU which is a single-layer bidirectional GRU.
 The architectures are listed below.
-Note that the number of parameters includes the embedding layer but does not include the output layer of the each specific task.
+Note that the number of parameters includes the embedding layer but does not include the output layer of each specific task.

 | Model                 | \#Layers | Hidden_size | Feed-forward size | \#Params | Relative size |
 | :--------------------- | --------- | ----------- | ----------------- | -------- | ------------- |